hamzadabaghi/our-morocco-project/README.txt

-This is an academic project, it consists to develop a website for tourism in Morocco.
+This is my first academic project, it consists to develop a website for tourism in Morocco.

 # Technologies : PHP | JS | HTML | BOOTSTRAP | CSS